All-American Potato Salad

 ingredients needed for classic potato salad

 • Russet Potatoes: The starchy, tender texture of russet potatoes creates a creamy base that absorbs the flavors of the dressing.
-If you prefer, Yukon Gold potatoes can also be used, but they won’t absorb the flavors as readily and are slightly less crumbly.
+If you prefer, Yukon Golds can also be used, but they don’t soak up flavor as well and are slightly less crumbly.

-• Distilled White Vinegar: Adds a tangy brightness to the potatoes while they’re still warm, helping to balance the richness of the mayonnaise-based dressing.
+• Distilled White Vinegar: Adds a tangy brightness to the warm potatoes, helping to balance the richness of the mayonnaise-based dressing.

 • Jump to the printable recipe for precise measurements